diodechain/diode-docs/content/docs/Contribute/join-the-discussion.md

 weight: 203
 draft: false
 ---
-Join our [Telegram channel](https://t.me/diode_chain) to keep up to date with Diode!
+Join our [Discord channel](https://discord.gg/qdGCAKJdHs) to keep up to date with Diode!